Squats are a popular functional exercise that can work your entire body.

 - Position your feet slightly wider than your shoulder-width, toes turning out, and keep your legs straight.

-- Hold your chest up and raise your arms straight out in front of you, palms facing down.
+- Hold your chest up and place your hands on your hips or raise your arms straight out in front of you, palms facing down.

 - Breathe in and hinge your hips back by bending at your knees and hips, allowing your hips to ease backward.